Safeguarding at Birchwood Community High School

 All safeguarding concerns should be reported to a member of our safeguarding team:

-Miss A Clark – Deputy Pastoral Manager / Deputy DSL
+Miss A Clark – Deputy Designated Safeguarding Lead

-Birchwood Community High School’s Safeguarding policy can be found here.
+Birchwood Community High School’s Safeguarding policies can be found here.

 Early Help at Birchwood Community High School